Updated July 24, 2023

 This can be further simplified as follows:

 s: positive real number, and s should always be greater than 0.

 Let’s take an example to understand the calculation of the Gamma Function in a better manner.

 Gamma Function Formula – Example #1

-Assume if the number is a ‘s’ and also it is a positive integer, then the gamma function will be the factorial of the number.
+If the number is a ‘s’ and is a positive integer, then the gamma function will be the factorial of the number.
 This is mentioned as s! = 1*2*3… (s − 1)*s.
 For example, 4! = 1 × 2 × 3 × 4 = 24.
-However, this formula is not a valid one if s is not an integer although.
+However, this formula is not valid if s is not an integer.

 Γ(4) = (4-1)! = 6

 Evaluate Gamma Function Value for Γ (3/2) / Γ (5/2)

 Step 1: Identify whether the number is an integer.
 In this case, it is not an integer.